alkismavridis/mathasm/README.md

 They are not axioms of doom any more.
 Replacing an x meant that one had to replace all the x in a zero-based target.

-I do not want to write a book here, but though those trial and error attempts, I reached the intrcution set that I presented above.
+I do not want to write a book here, but though this kind of trial and error attempts, I reached the instruction set that I presented above.

 As mentioned before, this may also have its flaws, and might be still improved.